basavaraj-nanjappa/nodejs_tech/http_nodejs_basics.md

     *d.
 All of the Above
     e.
 None of the Above

-### Which of below module can be used for developing web services in NodeJS
+### Which one of below listed module is useful in developing web services in NodeJS

     a. `url`
     b. `querystring`